chrisgrieser/hyper-seek/README.md

 1. [➡️ Download the latest release of the workflow.](https://github.com/chrisgrieser/hyper-seek/releases/latest)
 2. Add this workflow as [fallback search](https://www.alfredapp.com/help/features/default-results/fallback-searches/).

-> [!NOTE]
-> An earlier version of this workflow required `ddgr`.
-However, `ddgr` is not required anymore in the current version.
+*An earlier version of this workflow required `ddgr`.
+However, `ddgr` is not required anymore.*

 __Auto-Update__
 Due to the nature of this workflow, it is not going to be submitted to the Alfred Gallery.
-Therefore, the workflow includes its own auto-update function, which checks every day for a new update.
+Therefore, the workflow includes its own auto-update function.

 ## Usage